← Learn/Pensions · Annual allowance

 A worked example

-The £58,000 input is comfortably inside the £60,000 current-year allowance, so carry-forward is never actually drawn on — but the £33,000 is there as headroom, and the result records it so the adviser can see the capacity that remains.
-Note the ordering would only start to bite if the input exceeded £60,000.
+The £58,000 input sits comfortably inside the £60,000 current-year allowance, so carry forward never actually gets drawn on — but the £33,000 is there as headroom, and the result records it so you can see the capacity that remains.
+The ordering would only start to bite once the input passed £60,000.

 Now let the taper in.
 Corpus row PTM-EX-04 has the same shape but a high earner: adjusted income of £300,000 tapers the current-year allowance down to £40,000.
 They carry £12,000 and £5,000 from two prior years (£17,000).

-Here the current-year tapered allowance of £40,000 is used first, then £17,000 of carry-forward, giving £57,000 of total allowance against a £58,000 input.
-The £1,000 excess is charged at the individual's marginal rate — 45% for an additional-rate taxpayer, hence £450.
-Read the rows in order and the mechanism is plain: the taper shrinks the current-year allowance, carry-forward tops it back up, and only the genuine shortfall is charged.
+The £40,000 tapered allowance goes first, then £17,000 of carry forward — £57,000 of total allowance against a £58,000 input.
+The £1,000 excess is charged at the marginal rate: 45% for an additional-rate taxpayer, so £450.
+Read the rows in order and the mechanism is plain: the taper shrinks the current year, carry forward tops it back up, and only the genuine shortfall gets charged.

 The common error

-Three mistakes recur.
-The first is ordering: dipping into carry-forward before the current-year allowance is exhausted, which mis-states how much unused allowance survives into the next year and can manufacture or mask a charge.
+Three mistakes come up again and again.
+The first is ordering: dipping into carry forward before the current-year allowance is exhausted, which mis-states how much unused allowance survives into next year and can manufacture — or mask — a charge.
 The current year is always spent first.

-The second is using the standard allowance for a prior year that was actually tapered.
-If a high earner was tapered to £40,000 two years ago and contributed £40,000, they have nil to carry forward from that year — not £20,000 (the £60,000 standard less £40,000).
-Carrying the standard figure inflates the available allowance and understates the charge.
+The second is using the standardallowance for a prior year that was actually tapered.
+If your client was tapered to £40,000 two years ago and contributed £40,000, there's nil to carry forward from that year — not £20,000 (the £60,000 standard less £40,000).
+Carrying the standard figure inflates the headroom and understates the charge.
 The ceiling for each prior year is the allowance that actually applied in that year, taper included.

 The third, and the most consequential, is the money purchase annual allowance.
 Once the MPAA has been triggered — by flexibly accessing a defined-contribution pot, in the current year or any prior year — carry-forward of unused annual allowance can never be set against the MPAA itself.
 It is not destroyed: PTM055100 cordons it to thealternative annual allowance(the DB side) and the ordinary default test, where it still works as normal.
 ParaplanAI applies exactly that split (ADR-038), and flags carry-forward claimed from years in which the MPAA already applied — unused allowance from such a year is measured against that year’s alternative allowance, not the full one.
 A spreadsheet that lets carry-forward soak up a money-purchase excess over the £10,000 cap will quietly understate the charge — the worst direction for compliance.
 (Whether the MPAA flag itself ever drops after a full DC exit remains open; the engine treats it as permanent — ADR-007.)